-Newton, a Republican, was the representative for Missouri's 10th congressional district from 1925 to 1927.
+Newton was the representative for Missouri’s 10th congressional district and was a Republican.
+He served from 1925 to 1927.

 From May 1919 to Mar 1927, Newton missed 232 of 994 roll call votes, which is 23.3%.
 This is worse than the median of 15.9% among the lifetime records of representatives serving in Mar 1927.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1921-Feb 1922||48||25||52.1%||87th|